billfitzgerald/infosec-primer/glossary.md

 <a name="h.glossary-proxy"></a>**Proxy**

 A program that acts as an intermediary between a user's applications and the internet.
-In security testing, a proxy can be used to examine and modify the requests and responses between an application and its servers
+In security testing, a proxy can be used to examine and modify the requests and responses between an application and its servers.

 ## R